Forensic Scientist

 Fentanyl 19

-Asked by Cheryl over 6 years ago
+Asked by Cheryl about 7 years ago

 As I’m not a toxicologist, I’m afraid I’d have no idea.
 Sorry!